-Without a doubt, one of the most famous and iconic attractions in Rome is the Colosseum.
-Approximately 4 million tourists visit the Colosseum each year, making it one of the most visited sites in the world!
+Without a doubt, one of the most famous and iconic attractions in Italy is the Colosseum in Rome.
+Approximately 4 million tourists visit the Colosseum each year.
+It’s one of the most visited sites in the world!

 The Colosseum was built during the Flavian Dynasty, so it was originally known as the Flavian Amphitheater.
 It gained the name “Colosseum” years later, when a 30m statue of former emperor Nero, called the Colossus of Nero, was moved nearby.
 Nero, a man known for expensive taste and wild spending, had originally built an enormous palace on the site where the Colosseum now stands.
 However, it burned down in the great fire of 64 AD.
 Vespasian, the fourth emperor to rule after Nero committed suicide in 68 AD, vowed to return this piece of land back to the Roman people.

 Construction on the Colosseum began in 72 AD, under Vespasian’s rule.
 Approximately 60,000 Jewish slaves constructed the amphitheater over 8-9 years, using a combination of travertine stone and concrete.
 Unfortunately, Vespasian died before he could see it completed.
 However, Vespasian’s son, Titus, continued his father’s legacy.
 When the amphitheater reached completion around 80 AD, Titus opened it to the public with 100 consecutive days of games and gladiatorial combats.

 With dimensions of 188m long and 156m wide, it’s the largest amphitheater in the world.
 It could easily accommodate at least 50,000 spectators at a time.
 80 arched entrances allowed an easy flow of spectators in and out of the building.